Illogicstudios/file_collector_ranch_sender/README.md

-# TemplateNoUI Tool
+# File Collector Ranch Sender

-> TemplateNoUI is a tool to ...
+> File Collector Ranch Sender is a tool to copy all file that are in a Maya scene on a distant server

 ## How to install